webiny/docs.webiny.com/docs/get-started/quick-start.md

 webiny deploy-api
 ```

+NOTE: If you run into error: `CredentialsError: Missing credentials in config`, it means you have to configure your [provider credentials here](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).

 ## 5. Start `admin` app

 Admin app is the administration system for your project; it contains everything you need to manage your content, users, settings, etc.